 # gunzip archive.gz

-Compressed files can be restored to their original form using gzip -d or gunzip or zcat.
+Compressed files can be restored to their original form using gzip -d gunzip or zcat.
 If the original name saved in the compressed file is not suitable for its file system, a new name is constructed from the original one to make it legal.

 Uses